The Justice Society of America

 Several of the tales emphasize their hero's special knowledge of a subject.
 The blind student knows the local forrest in detail, the one-armed one is an expert on Native American culture.
 The sleuths employ this knowledge to solve mysteries.
 This learning is not directly related to these hero's specific disability: there are no direct links between being an expert on anthropology, and being one-armed, for example.
 Instead, the point is that the heroes' disability has not prevented them from developing their mind: something they can use to succeed at jobs and use to make a contribution to society.

-The Green Lantern story also fits into another long-standing mystery tradition: the apparently "supernatural" event exposed as being a hoax.
+The Green Lantern story fits into another long-standing mystery tradition: the apparently "supernatural" event exposed as being a hoax.
 The tale, like many others, speaks out against "superstition".
-This attitude makes a marked contrast, to the sick contemporary fascination with the supernatural and paranormal.
+This attitude makes a marked contrast, to the sick fascination some of today's readers have with the supernatural and paranormal.
 Such works are worthless junk.
 Fox's ideas are infinitely better.

 The Man Who Knows Too Much (1946).
 Writer: Gardner Fox.
 Art: Various.
 A man from the future travels back to our time, and uses his advanced scientific knowledge to commit crimes.